Visual Arts Residency at Firestation Artists’ Studios

 Ruth Le Gear

-Ruth Le Gear was awarded the Arts & Disability Ireland and Fire Station Artists' Studios Studio Award in 2011
+Ruth Le Gear received an Arts and Disability Connect New Work award in 2015.
+Ruth was also awarded the Arts & Disability Ireland and Fire Station Artists' Studios, Studio Award for an artist with a disability in 2011.

 As a hybrid artist, Ruth Le Gear's practice mediates between nature, water remedy intervention, and environmental art.
 Her practice emerges from collaborations and fieldwork projects which examine the qualities of water and the memories held within.
 Le Gear works with various water bodies including Arctic icebergs, the Baltic Sea and Irish lakes and waterfalls.
 Her practice finds form in moving image, the still image, sound, and installation.